If you are looking at purchasing a new electric vehicle and are confused about some of the abbreviations, then you have come to the right place.

 MHEV stands for Mild Hybrid Electric Vehicle and is used to define a car that uses an electric motor and battery to store a small amount of energy normally lost during braking or deceleration.
 This battery power is then used to accelerate the car giving the standard internal combustion engine a boost.

-This helps improve fuel economy and reduce CO2 emissions but is a far cry from a PHEV or battery electric vehicle.
+This helps improve fuel economy and reduce CO2 emissions on a mild hybrid car but is a far cry from a PHEV or battery electric vehicle.

 What is a PHEV?

 PHEV stands for Plug-In Hybrid Electric Vehicle.
 These full hybrid electric car models have far larger batteries and are designed to run on both electricity and fuel.

 The benefit this provides is the ability to choose, while still reducing fuel consumption most of the time and never worrying about the range.
 A common complaint of full battery electric vehicles.

 Mild hybrid electric vehicles are a small improvement over a standard petrol engine in that they help reduce waste.
 This is done by harnessing and storing the lost power by using regenerative braking.